Connecting With Western Lowland Gorillas in the Congo Basin

 - females have a long gestation period (8.5 months) and look after their babies for 4-6 years, meaning there is a low birth rate

 - there is only one silverback a group meaning females transfer to other groups at will and packs are less stable than those of mountain gorillas that have two or three silverbacks.

 Visiting the Republic of Congo is not cheap but there is probably nowhere else on Earth where you will have a pristine national park, and its plethora of amazing plants and menagerie of rarely-seen animals, practically to yourself.

 Tracking and being with the gorillas is a thrill that's hard to beat, but there are other activities on offer too: walking through the savannah and riverine forest, wading through the bais, boating on the rivers or paddling in a crystal clear stream while sipping a glass of wine.

-Accommodation-wise, you get to stay in one or more camps in or near Odzala-Kokoua Nataional Park on a package including food, drink, transport and some activities.
-Itineraries ranging from 8–12 days are on offer.
+Accommodation-wise, you get to stay in one or more camps in or near Odzala-Kokoua Nataional Park on a package including food, drink, transport and activities.

 Better still, proceeds from your visit go to helping save gorillas and other endangered animals of the Congo Basin.